noidea2009/tetris_isu/README.md

 ## Purpose
 To create a viable tetris clone in order to complete the ICS3U culminating assingment, and to entertain myself when wifi is down.

+## Usage
+Clone the repository(read Section: Caution)

+Download the release

+Run the code on an IDE

 ## Caution
 1. Sound files are not included here
 2. Music files are not included here